yokbi/next.js/turbopack/crates/turbo-persistence/README.md

     - 8 bytes max hash
     - 8 bytes SST file size
     - 4 bytes end of AMQF offset relative to start of all AMQF data
+  - 4 bytes end of AMQF offset relative to start of all AMQF data of the "used key hashes" AMQF
 - foreach described SST file
   - serialized AMQF
+- serialized "used key hashes" AMQF

 ### SST file